imjoseangel/sandbox/kubernetes/netdebug/README.md

 ### The Request and Connection Close (FIN ACK)

-After that, we can find the HTTP GET and the ACK from the Server with the HTTP response.
+After that, we can find the HTTP GET and the ACK from the server with the HTTP response.

 Finally, we can find the TCP close requests with FIN ACK Packets to close the connection.